Spornia Golf Simulator 7-Step Buying Guide & Set-Up Ideas

 3. Launch Monitor & Simulator

-The Garmin has been rated the #1 personal launch monitor (with golf simulation capabilities) for a couple of years running, it is the number 1 selling unit worldwide.
+The Rapsodo MLM2PRO has been rated the #1 personal launch monitor (with golf simulation capabilities) for a couple of years running.
+It is the number 1 selling unit worldwide.
+With 15 metrics, 2 camera and access to 30,000 courses

 4. Display Device